The Nest

 What Are Air Rights?

 Air rights in NYC refer to the space above or around a building used for development.
-If a building is 50 feet tall but could be as high as 75 feet, the unused 25 feet are referred to as unused development rights or air rights.
-The owner of this building could potentially add additional stories or sell their unused airspace to an adjacent building which would then be allowed to construct a taller building by combining the development rights from both lots.
+If a building is 50 feet tall but could be as high as 75 feet, the unused 25 feet are referred to as unused development or air rights.
+The owner of this building could potentially add additional stories or sell their unused airspace to an adjacent building, which would then allow the construction of a taller building by combining the development rights from both lots.

-In the olden days, New York City was all about building upwards rather than outwards.
-The problem is, this isn’t good in large quantities.air rights in nyc
+In the past, New York City was all about building upwards rather than outwards.
+This isn’t good in large quantities.air rights in nyc

-Building too high up all over the place would make the city unbearably dense, not to mention significantly darker.
-People balked, so they came up with the concept of air rights in NYC.
+Building too high would make the city unbearably dense, not to mention significantly darker.
+People balked, so they developed the concept of air rights in NYC.

 How Are Air Rights Typically Determined?